StackVista/stackstate-docs/use/views.md

 By default all views are visible to everybody.
 You can star a view to add it to your personal main menu for easy access.
 For securing/hiding views please refer to the [RBAC documentation](/configure/security/rbac/role_based_access_control.md).
 {% endhint %}

 To create a new view, navigate to **Explore Mode** via the hamburger menu or use another view as a starting point.
-Whenever you change any of the topology filtering settings a **Save View** button will appear at the top of the screen.
+Whenever you change any of the [View filters](/use/view_filters.md), a **Save View** button will appear at the top of the screen.
 Click this button to save your current selection to a view.
 To create a new view from the current view use the dropdown menu next to the button and select **Save View As**.

 In the dialog the following options appear: